Support our work by becoming our Patron! Learn More

 • If the location is identified the department head should be also informed

-• After “all clear” signal from the police, the normal process of the hotel can be continued.
+• After the “all clear” signal from the police, the normal process of the hotel can be continued.

 9. Safe Deposit:

 Whenever a guest wants to open that locker it has to be entered into the locker operating register.
-Signatures are always verified with the specimen and the head cashier inserts his key then a guest inserts his own key, and only then a lock can be opened.
+Signatures are always verified with the specimen and the head cashier inserts his key then a guest inserts his key, and only then a lock can be opened.

-Guest is left alone to operate his locker and the also lock the locker with his own key.
+The guest is left alone to operate his locker and also lock the locker with his key.
 At the time of departure, the guest is asked to vacate the locker.
 If the key is lost by the guest then the locker will be drilled open in the presence of the guest and can be charged for the replacement of the locker.
-If the guest forgets to vacate the locker he/she has to be informed by the hotel to come and vacate it either personally or by sending an authorised person with authority letter.